oVirt/ovirt-site/source/develop/dev-process/working-with-github.md

 ## Further reading

 Further details how to work with GitHub can be found in the [GitHub Docs](https://docs.github.com/en) or [GitHub CLI Manual](https://cli.github.com/manual/).

+# Administration of an oVirt project on GitHub

+Best practices for administration of an oVirt project on GitHub are described at [Migrating to GitHub](https://www.ovirt.org/develop/developer-guide/migrating_to_github.html).